Assistance in Livingston, East Feliciana, Washington, and St. Helena Parish Louisiana.

 The main address is 949 Government Dr, Denham Springs Louisiana, 70726 phone 225-664-9343

 Salvation Army Social Services – This is the local branch of the nation’s and world’s leading non-profit charity organization.
 The location covers the parishes of St. Helena, Livingston, East Feliciana, and Washington Louisiana.
 For people with an eviction notice, funds may be provided for rent.
 If you have a disconnection notice, apply for utility assistance.
-Clothing, food, and household items may be provided too.
-Call 225-355-4483, or click here for more details.
+Clothing, food, and household items may be provided too, along with free back to school supplies.
+Call 225-355-4483, or click here for more details on Salvation Army Louisiana.

 Catholic Charities is very similar to the Salvation Army.
 They advocate on behalf of the needy and working poor.
 Also apply for Rent Payment Assistance, which unfortunately is not for immediate distribution and any applicants need call to schedule an appointment and work with a case-manager.

 Funds for electric bills work the same way, meaning by appointment only.
 However this includes financial assistance with paying water, gas, and electricity bills.
 Other services, many of which are free, include General Legal Aid, Job Search/Placement and Job Training, Case/Care Management, and Senior Community Service Employment Programs.
 Phone 225-336-8700, or more on Catholic Charities.